Electric vehicles – leading the way for low-emission mobility

 MAN is also focussing on in-house battery production and is currently building a large-scale production hall in Nuremberg, where up to 100,000 battery units for e-buses and e-trucks are to be manufactured every year from 2025.

-The following battery types are currently in use
+The following lithium-ion battery types are currently in use at TRATON:

-• The lightweight lithium-sulphur batteries reduce the weight of electric vehicles.
+• Lightweight lithium-sulphur batteries reduce the weight of electric vehicles.
 They are also inexpensive to produce.

-• This type of battery scores points for its high energy density, faster charging, and long service life.
-However, it is still a little too early for serious use in electric vehicles.
+• This type of battery excels due to its high energy density, faster charging, and long service life.

 V2G – the- electric car and electricity storage system